-The following information must be provided as a minimum and provide evidence that the ground will withstand underground development without causing any adverse impacts.
+The following information should be provided as a minimum and provide evidence that the ground will withstand underground development without causing any adverse impacts.

 - i.
-All engineering calculations and specifications that can be provided before commissioning a building contractor should be made public at the earliest possible stage. - Engineering design should be advanced to Detailed Proposals Stage (equivalent to RIBA Stage 3), as set out in the Services of ACE (Association of Consultancy and Engineering) Agreement 1: Design, 2009 Edition). - iii.
-As a minimum, BIAs must incorporate the following information and data: - a) The sequencing of the basement excavation and construction. - b) Soil samples, including those near boundaries with neighbours must be taken to a depth below the footing of the proposed base of the basement.
+All engineering calculations and specifications that can be provided before commissioning a building contractor should be made public at the earliest possible stage. - ii.
+Engineering design should be advanced to Detailed Proposals Stage (equivalent to RIBA Stage 3), as set out in the Services of ACE (Association of Consultancy and Engineering) Agreement 1: Design, 2009 Edition). - iii.
+As a minimum, BIAs should incorporate the following information and data: - a) The sequencing of the basement excavation and construction. - b) Soil samples, where they are required, including those near boundaries with neighbours should be taken to a depth below the footing of the proposed base of the basement.
 The boreholes measurements may need to be conducted in periods of contrasting rainfall and over a period of several months covering wet and dry seasons.
-In some cases, when boreholes measurements show a groundwater risk, an automatic log water measurements recorder may need to be left activated in the boreholes over a sustained period of contrasting rain cycles to demonstrate local groundwater and water table levels and the local extent of groundwater surges / flooding during and immediately following storms. - c) In some cases, when boreholes measurements show a groundwater risk, an automatic log water measurements recorder may need to be left activated in the boreholes over a sustained period of contrasting rain cycles to demonstrate local groundwater and water table levels and the local extent of groundwater surges during and immediately following storms. - d) Boreholes data, ground movement and ground water flow calculations must be included as part of a factual report.
-An interpretative report alone will generally not be sufficient. - e) Hydrological modelling, to show whether it will be possible through the inclusion of drainage systems, to prevent any significant harm from changes to groundwater levels or flow.
+In some cases, when boreholes measurements show a groundwater risk, an automatic log water measurements recorder may need to be left activated in the boreholes over a sustained period of contrasting rain cycles to demonstrate local groundwater and water table levels and the local extent of groundwater surges / flooding during and immediately following storms. - c) Boreholes data, ground movement and ground water flow calculations should be accompanied by a factual report that meets the Council's requirements.
+An interpretative report alone will generally not be sufficient. - d) Hydrological modelling, to show whether it will be possible through the inclusion of drainage systems, to prevent any significant harm from changes to groundwater levels or flow.
 Hydrological modelling only needs to be done if it cannot be demonstrated through screening and scoping that there is no risk.